pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 {{< learner-task >}}

-Add the “cartoon mole” image bundle as costumes of your new Mole sprite.
+Add the “cartoon moles” image bundle as costumes of your new Mole sprite.

 {{< learner-task-help >}}